enocean-js/node-enocean/README.md

 you can extract the value of a temperature sensor with a temperature range of -20 to +60 °C.

 ## sending Data
 to prevent telegram spoofing, you can not use any address as sending signature.
 Instead every TCM-3xx device has a base adress, and you can use 255 adresses starting with the base adress.
 So if your base adress is ff8abc00 you can send with senderId ff8abc00 - ff8abcff.
-To find out you can do `enocean.getBase()` for convienience a special event is fired as a response to getBase().
+To find out your base you can do `enocean.getBase()` for convienience a special event is fired as a response to getBase().

 ```
 var enocean      = require("../");